 Does your idea meet all of the above criteria?
 If so, keep reading to learn how you can apply for a patent.

-How to patent an idea
+How to patent an idea or invention

 Step 1: Document everything.
 You must be able to show the patent office how your invention works.
 Patent applications must be very detailed.
 If you discuss your ideas with other people, record your conversations and sign and date your entries.
 If you can, have a witness sign as well.
 And don’t forget to document the first use of your invention.